• instagram

 PLACES TO VISIT

-3rd Day: Shamakhi, Diri Baba mausoleum in Maraza village; “Yeddi Gumbaz” (“Seven Domes”) mausoleum, Juma mosque, Meysari Winery + degustation, Ismayilli, Lahij village.
+3rd Day: Shamakhi, Diri Baba mausoleum in Maraza village; “Yeddi Gumbaz” (“Seven Domes”) mausoleum, Juma mosque, AzGranata Winery + degustation, Ismayilli, Lahij village.

 4th Day: Sheki city, Sheki Khan’s Summer Palace, local workshops, Karvansaray, Albanian church in Kish village; Bio Garden